TBarnard91/School-Project-2/README.md

 I was responsible for the makefile, and the Airworthy, Passenged, and SimulationProject files.
 The remaining files were for the priority quese and were provided by the professor.

+The TBarnard_Project2.zip includes all the other files except for Project 2 Specifications.docx